The Cardholder Data Discovery Tool

 Card Recon displays reports on screen, via email and as an offline report for use with another Card Recon instance.
 Available report formats include HTML, text, CSV and PDF.

 Don't need to retain any of the data?
-Card Recon’s Secure Delete feature permanently erases any trace of the data, rendering it completely unrecoverable by undelete and forensic tools.
+Card Recon’s Secure Delete feature can be used on accessible stored files to permanently erase any trace of the data, rendering it completely unrecoverable by undelete and forensic tools.

 Want to keep the data, but need to store it more securely?
-Secure Quarantine lets you move the file to a secure location while permanently erasing it from the location where it was found.
+Secure Quarantine lets you move accessible files to a secure location while permanently erasing it from the location where it was found.

 Want to eliminate the sensitive PAN data, but keep all the surrounding data?
-The Cardholder Data Masking feature enables modification of certain supported file types.
-Only the PAN is modified.
-For example, 1234000000005678 becomes 123400xxxxxx5678, thus rendering the data PCI-compliant.
+The Cardholder Data Masking feature enables masking of each PAN within text based log files, configuration files and other simple files types stored on disk.
+For example, 1234000000005678 becomes 123400xxxxxx5678, thus rendering the data PCI DSS compliant.

 When Card Recon finds something, it shows you exactly where.
 Card Recon shows you the contents of a file and highlights exactly where the cardholder data was discovered.
 This simplifies the verification of results.